oznogon/gattaibushido-public/playbooks/_playbook_template.md

 # Your Daisho: What Weapon Do You Wield?

 Now it's time to build your Daisho!
 This is the unique weapon that you specialize in when fighting The Enemy face to face.
-First pick the frame that speaks to your style, or instead choose based on the power you like the most!
+First, pick the frame -  go with what speaks to your style, or instead choose based on the power you like the most.

 * base choice 1: TECH DESCRIPTION (does not require a charge)
 * base choice 2: TECH DESCRIPTION (does not require a charge)
 * base choice 3: TECH DESCRIPTION (does not require a charge)

 #### Now Give It Some Power!

-Once you've chosen your base Frame, pick from one of the following extra powers and add it to the Daisho!
+Once you've chosen your base Frame, pick from one of the following extra powers and add it to the Daisho:

 * quality choice 1: TECH DESCRIPTION (requires a charge)
 * quality choice 2: TECH DESCRIPTION (requires a charge)